Hackat1/hackat1.github.io/README.md

 ## 👁️‍🗨️ Accessibility

-This site is built with accessibility in mind and has been tested against modern Lighthouse standards.
+This site is built with accessibility in mind and has been tested using modern Lighthouse accessibility standards.

 - Semantic HTML with clear heading structure
 - Color contrast meets WCAG AA compliance